HerryTech/Excel-from-scratch/stage_1/Project/README.md

 - Identify top-performing customers and best-selling product lines
 - Create an **interactive dashboard** for decision-makers to explore data easily

-## Features Demonstrated
-### 1. Data Preparation and Cleaning
-- Cleaned and prepared the data for analysis
-- Converted it to a table

-### 2. Formulas and Calculations
-- Used `IF`, `SUBSTITUTE`, `LEFT`, `TEXT`
-- Created calculated fields in PivotTables
-- Used Data Model in pivot table to get distinct count and measures

-### 3. PivotTables and PivotCharts
-- Built PivotTables to summarize sales by **Year**, **Product Line**, **Region**, and **Deal Size**
-- Used grouping to analyze performance by month and quarter
-- Applied **Show Values As** for percentage and ranking analysis

-### 4. Interactive Controls
-- Added **Slicers** for Product Line, Territory, and Deal Size
-- Added a **Timeline** filter for Year-based analysis
-- Enabled dynamic data exploration without changing the raw data

-### 5. Visualization
-- Combined charts (Line, Column, and Pie) to display key metrics
-- Highlighted:
-  - Sales Over Time
-  - Sales by Product Line
-  - Top 10 Customers
-  - Order Status Distribution
-  - Sales by Territory and Deal Size
-- Applied custom themes, color fills, and consistent borders for clarity

 ### 6. Protection and Sharing
 - Protected worksheets to prevent accidental edits